-NH Healthy Families Member Services 1-866-769-3085 (TTY/TDD 1-855-742-0123) healthy families.
-Member Handbook 7
+NH Healthy Families Member Services 1-866-769-3085 (TTY/TDD 1-855-742-0123)

 If your plan membership card is damaged, lost or stolen, call Member Services right away.
 We will send you a new card.
 (Phone numbers for Member Services are printed on the back cover of this handbook.)
 You can also sign into your Secure Member Portal account and order a new card and print a temporary card to use for 24 hours to obtain prescriptions or bring to your doctor's appointment while you wait for your permanent card.